Feleuxens/SimpleHub/README.md

 ## Development
 This project uses Maven.
 To import it clone the repository and in your ide select import Maven Project.

+### Requirements
+Up to version 1.16.5 Minecraft uses Java 8.
+For best compatibility this plugin is build with Java 8 as well.

 ### Building
 To build the .jar file use maven's package phase.
 ```